-For the year ended 31 March 2021 (the "Year"), the Company recorded a loss for the year of approximately HK\$8,379,000 (2020: loss of approximately HK\$10,215,000), representing a decrease in loss for the year of approximately HK\$1,836,000 as compared with the year ended 31 March 2020.
-Net investment loss of approximately HK\$938,000 was recognized this year as compared with the net investment loss of approximately HK\$1,104,000 recorded last year.
-The net investment loss was mainly due to the unrealized fair value changes of the financial asset at fair value through profit or loss.
-The general and administrative expenses for the Year amounted to approximately HK\$7,802,000, representing a decrease of approximately HK\$1,308,000 as compared with last year.
-The decrease was mainly due to lower staff costs and legal and professional fees incurred.
+For the year ended 31 March 2022 (the "Year"), the Company recorded a loss for the year of approximately HK\$6,035,000 (2021: loss of approximately HK\$8,379,000), representing a decrease in loss for the year of approximately HK\$2,344,000 as compared with the year ended 31 March 2021 mainly due to the net investment gain recognized, an increase in other income, and the lower general and administrative expenses incurred for the Year.
+Net investment gain of approximately HK\$938,000 recorded last year.
+The net investment gain was mainly due to the final distribution from the financial asset at fair value through profit or loss.
+The general and administrative expenses for the Year amounted to approximately HK\$7,590,000, representing a decrease of approximately HK\$212,000 as compared with last year.
+The decrease was mainly due to lower consultancy fee, depreciation charge, and legal and professional fees incurred for the Year.